ippontech/iroco2/docs/deployment/guide.md

 The RDS databases that are created by the terraform modules are automatically backed up using AWS RDS snapshot.
 If needed you can follow this step by [step guide](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-rds.html) from AWS to restore it.

+## Secrets and data

+RDS database credentials are currently store within AWS Secrets Manager.
+Rotation is currently disabled.

+The secret variables in the backend are injected using Terraform in the ECS Fargate tasks see [backend.tf](https://github.com/ippontech/iroco2-backend/blob/main/tf/)

+### Where your data is stored

+Your data is stored in the RDS databases that are created by the Terraform modules.
+The data is stored in the AWS region you choose.

+If you use the CUR Analysis and the Scanner, the CUR report will be stored in the S3 bucket within your AWS account.
+If you choose to self-host IroCO2, no data is exported outside of your AWS account.

 ## Costs

 > **Note:** The costs of running IroCO2 are not covered by Ippon Technologies.
 You will be responsible for the costs of running the solution.